HAMILTON, BUTLER COUNTY

 On and off-site groundwater contamination still exists.
 Offsite groundwater contamination is being contained via an extraction system installed in 1991.
 An extensive network of extraction and injection wells were installed and began operation in August 1998 to expedite groundwater treatment and contaminant removal.
 Since that time, over 8 billion gallons of groundwater have been pumped from the aquifer, removing more than 5,000 pounds of uranium.
 The groundwater is being treated to return the aquifer to drinking water standards, which is anticipated to occur in 2025.

-The cleanup of the site was completed in October 2006 with a total cost of $4.4 billion.
+Except for the ongoing groundwater cleanup efforts, the cleanup of the site was completed in October 2006 with a total cost of $4.4 billion.
 Expedited activities and cooperation between United States Environmental Protection Agency (U.S. EPA), Ohio Environmental Protection Agency (Ohio EPA), DOE and its contractor Flour Fernald and local stakeholders have resulted in reducing cleanup costs by $2 billion.
 Much of the success of this project has been as a result of the cooperative relationships between Ohio EPA and U.S. EPA working together as joint regulators to push progress on this large DOE complex.

 DOE recently completed the third Five-Year Review for the Fernald site in September 2011.
 The review found that the remedy at the Fernald site remains protective of human health and the environment.
 The next Five-Year Review is scheduled for September 2016.